Michel Leplay: Biography

 The son of Norman merchants, Leplay was involved in Scouting throughout his youth, and worked with the Eclaireuses et Eclaireurs Unionistes de France.
 At age 15, he decided he would become a pastor.

 After World War II, Leplay studied at the Protestant Faculty of Theology in Paris and the University of Lausanne.
-He also completed his military service at the Cavalry School.
+He also completed his military service at the Saumur Cavalry School.

 Leplay became a pastor at the Reformed Church of France (ERF) in Monoblet, where he stayed for eight years and raised three children with his wife, Laurette.
 He moved to ERF Amiens and stayed there for ten years.
 He was President of the Conseil régional d’Île-de-France de l’ERF from 1950 to 1990, and was President of the Commission of Ministers of ERF in 1968.

 Leplay was a longtime member of the Amitié judéo-chrétienne de France association, and served as Vice-President from 1992 to 2005.
 He was director of the weekly newspaper Réforme from 1991 to 1995.

 Michel Leplay died on 26 February 2020 at the age of 92.